-This Easy Juicy Roast Turkey is the perfect simple turkey to make for Thanksgiving or Christmas.
-Use my no-fail tips for the best moist and delicious turkey every time!
+This roasted turkey recipe is the perfect way to make it for Thanksgiving or Christmas.
+Use my no-fail tips for delicious juicy turkey every time!

 NEVER MISS A POST!
 FOLLOW ME ON:

 Have you ever felt intimidated by the idea of roasting a turkey for Thanksgiving or Christmas?
 Roasting a whole bird can seem like a daunting task but it’s actually REALLY simple!
-I’m excited to be sharing this fuss-free Easy Juicy Roast Turkey recipe with you today – hopefully with my tips and tricks you’ll be well on your way to serving a juicy and delicious turkey to your family and friends this holiday season.
+I’m excited to be sharing this fuss-free roasted turkey recipe with you today.
+Hopefully with my tips and tricks you’ll be well on your way to serving a delicious juicy turkey to your family and friends this holiday season.